Mysore Vasudevachar: Career

 He published a large number of his compositions in the book Vasudeva Kirtana Manjari.
 His compositions in Telugu have such sweetness and lilt, and beautifully blend with the tune of the raga as do the Sanskrit compositions, which are mellifluous.
 His songs reflect his mastery of Sanskrit and show his erudition and scholarship in Sanskrit literature.
-He considered his insight into Telugu as a gift from Thyagaraja (Thyagaraja's bhiksha).
+He considered his insight into Telugu as a gift from Tyagaraja (Tyagaraja's bhiksha).
 Unlike the Dasa kuta songs, his compositions don't have any Dvaita undertones but many have the words "Paramapurusha Vasudeva" or "Vasudeva" which means the supreme Vasudeva/Lord Vishnu which incidentally is also his mudra or signature.

 True to his Vaishnava heritage and the Thyagaraja shishya parampara to which he belonged, most of his compositions are in praise of Lord Rama.
 In addition to Kritis and Keertanas, he also composed Varnams, Thillanas, Javalis and slokas.
 His admiration for the trinity of Carnatic music specially Thyagaraja resulted in Srimadadi Thyagaraja Guruvaram in Kalyani, Shri Ramachandra (a ragamalika) and two other ragamalikas in praise of Muthuswami Dikshitar and Shyama Sastri.
 Vasudevachar's compositions are thus like sugar candy which gives one instant pleasure and yet lingers on in the mind and heart long after.